Consumer Assistance | Energy | Telecom | Warehouse | Commission Actions | Miscellaneous

 How do residential solar systems work?

-Most residential solar systems are photovoltaic (PV) systems.
-PV systems generate electricity through two main components: panels (or modules) made up of PV cells that convert sunlight to electricity and inverters that convert direct current (DC) to alternating current (AC) for use in your home.
+Most residential solar systems are PV systems.
+These generate electricity through two main components: panels (or modules) made up of PV cells that convert sunlight to electricity and inverters that convert DC to alternating current or AC for use in your home.

-Finally, batteries allow for the storage of solar photovoltaic energy, so it can provide power at night or when weather elements keep sunlight from reaching PV panels.
+Finally, batteries allow for the storage of solar PV energy, so it can provide power at night or when weather elements keep sunlight from reaching PV panels.

 How much electricity can you generate with solar?